FilippoGalli001/Drift-Music-AI/README.md

 ## Features

--   **Real-time Emotion Analysis:** Captures valence (positivity/negativity) and arousal (energy/calmness) from spoken words.
+-   **Real-time Emotion Analysis:** Captures valence and arousal from spoken words.
--   **Dual-Path Voice Analysis:** Combines prosodic (intonation) and semantic (textual) analysis for a more robust emotional reading.
+-   **Dual-Path Voice Analysis:** Combines intonation and semantic analysis for a more robust emotional reading.
--   **AI-Powered MIDI Generation:** Uses the `midi-emotion` model to create multi-instrument symbolic music based on the detected emotion.
+-   **MIDI Generation:** Uses the `midi-emotion` model to create multi-instrument symbolic music based on the detected emotion.
 -   **Live Sound Synthesis:** Streams MIDI data via **OSC** to a custom **Max/MSP** patch that acts as a complex ambient synthesis engine.
 -   **Interactive Web Interface:** A simple front-end allows users to record their voice and control the generation process.